OmegaStator/GSI-and-customROM-list/readme.md

 Talks by itself, theses devices can't install GSIs and no ROMs make it compatible (at least of what we know)

 ### Absolute Garbage 🍅
-Devices with this ranking needs a custom ROM to make GSIs works, major features are missing or have major issues.
+Devices with this ranking needs a custom ROM to make GSIs works or major features are missing or have major issues.

 ### Not really good 👎
 Devices with this ranking are known for having big issues with almost every GSI.